Meningitis can be caused by bacteria, viruses, or fungi, by disorders that are not infections, or by drugs.

 Doctors often suspect meningitis based on symptoms.
 But because meningitis can be serious, tests are done.

-If doctors suspect bacterial meningitis, they first take a sample of blood to test and culture (to grow microorganisms).
+If doctors suspect bacterial meningitis, they first take a sample of blood to test and culture (to grow microorganisms) to determine whether bacteria are present, and, if so, to identify them.
 However, bacterial meningitis cannot be diagnosed by blood tests.

-For all types of meningitis, doctors do a spinal tap (lumbar puncture) to confirm the diagnosis and identify the cause.
+For all types of meningitis, doctors do a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) to confirm the diagnosis and identify the cause.
 The sample of cerebrospinal fluid is withdrawn and sent to a laboratory to be examined, analyzed, and cultured.

 Treatment of meningitis depends on the cause.
 If meningitis is caused by an infection, appropriate antimicrobial drugs (such as antibiotics, antiviral drugs, or antifungal drugs) are used.

-If doctors suspect that meningitis is caused by bacteria or if people appear very ill, they treat the person with antibiotics immediately because bacterial meningitis progresses rapidly and is life threatening.
+If doctors suspect that meningitis is caused by bacteria or if people appear very ill, they treat the person with antibiotics immediately—without waiting for test results—because bacterial meningitis progresses rapidly and is life threatening.
 People may also be given corticosteroids to reduce swelling in the brain.

-General measures may help relieve symptoms when meningitis is caused by conditions such as viral meningitis or meningitis due to drug reactions.
+General measures may help relieve symptoms when meningitis is caused by conditions such as a viral infection or a reaction to a drug.
 When meningitis is mild, drinking plenty of fluids, resting, and taking over-the-counter (OTC) drugs can help relieve fever and pain.